swiftlang/swift-evolution/proposals/0251-simd-additions.md

 let xyz = SIMD3(2,1,0)
 let w = v[xyz] // SIMD3<Float>(3,2,1)
 ```
-There's one special case, which is when the vector being subscripted has three elements.
-In this case, we can't just mask the index to log2(scalarCount) bits.
-Instead, we extend
-the vector being subscripted to a four-element vector (x, y, z, z) and mask to two bits.
-This is expected to be an exceptionally rare case--power-of-two dictionaries are the
-norm when dynamic indices are used; the principle concern is merely that we define the
-result to be *something understandable and easily computable* rather than leaving it
-undefined.

 ### Alternatives Considered
 1. We might want an explicit label on this subscript, but as with the extending inits, I
 believe that its use is generally clear enough in context.